enonic/old-xp-doc/doc/developer/page/index.rst

 A page controller handles requests to the page.
 The controller is a required file written in JavaScript and must be named ``[page-name].js``.
 A controller exports a method for each type of HTTP request that should be handled.
-The handle method has the request object as a parameter and returns the response object (see :ref:`apps-controller-response`).
+The handle method has the request object as a parameter and returns the response object (see :ref:`apps-controller-http`).

 .. literalinclude:: code/controller-1.js
    :language: javascript